moloy900/toolesy/pages/Calculator/date-calculator.md

     <p><strong>Q: Does the calculator account for leap years?</strong><br>
       A: Yes, the calculator automatically accounts for leap years in all date calculations, ensuring accurate results.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our date calculator is fully responsive and works perfectly on all devices including smartphones and tablets.</p>

     <h3>Why Choose Our Date Calculator?</h3>
     <p>Our <strong>online date calculator</strong> stands out for its versatility, accuracy, and user-friendly interface.
 Unlike basic calculators that provide simple results, ours shows detailed breakdowns and step-by-step explanations of how each calculation was performed.
 The tool handles multiple date calculation scenarios and provides options to customize results based on your specific needs.
 All calculations happen locally in your browser, ensuring your data privacy and enabling offline use once the page is loaded.</p>